 Abigail Adams - Baking Spice

-Boston Spice wanted to celebrate Abigail's love of baking with a spice that tops all other baking spices and we called it Abigail Adams baking spice.
-We blended cinnamon, nutmeg, cloves, allspice, and ginger together but we didn’t stop there.
-We then added our own twist of orange to complete this presidential spice blend.
+Boston Spice wanted to honor Abigail's love of baking by creating a spice that outperforms all others, so we named it Abigail Adams baking spice.
+We combined cinnamon, nutmeg, cloves, allspice, and ginger but did not stop there.
+To finish off this presidential spice blend, we added our own twist of orange.

 Packaged on equipment that also works with peanuts, tree nuts, soy, and wheat.
 Our facilities store packaged tree nuts, soy, and dairy items in common areas.